 Coursework requirements, rank, etc. High School Transcripts

-What Makes a Transcript “Official”?
+What Makes a Transcript Acceptable?

 More about Transcripts

-If you attend a high school that ranks its students, the official transcript you submit should include information about your rank.
+If you attend a high school that ranks its students, the transcript you submit should include information about your rank.

 - Format for reporting rank: Rank should be indicated as your numerical position out of the total number of students in your class.
 For example, if you hold the #5 position in your class of 130, your transcript should show your rank as 5/130.
-In some cases a student submits an official transcript without including his or her rank.
+In some cases a student submits a transcript without including his or her rank.
 In such cases, the Office of Admissions will accept a letter from a school official (a counselor, for example) that indicates the student’s rank.

 - Which semester?
 Applicants should submit transcripts showing rank for the latest available semester by the application deadline.
 In most cases, students who apply for the summer or fall semester while they are enrolled in high school should submit transcripts showing rank at least through their sixth semester, or the end of the junior year.
 Students who apply for admission after graduating from high school generally submit their final high school transcript showing graduation and rank at the time of graduation.